-I am an AWS DevOps Engineer, AWS Developer, AWS Solutions Architect, HashiCorp Terraform, Azure DevOps, and Azure Cloud certified DevOps Consultant with AWS (check my Credly profile).
-Recently (Feb-2022), I was awarded HashiCorp Ambassador for 2022 for my blog articles and code snippets on GitHub.
+I am an AWS DevOps Engineer, AWS Developer, AWS Solutions Architect, HashiCorp Terraform, Azure DevOps, Azure Developer, and Azure Admin certified DevOps Consultant with AWS (check my Credly profile).
+On Feb-2022, I was awarded HashiCorp Ambassador for 2022 for my blog articles and code snippets on GitHub on Terraform.

 I have nearly two decades of experience working with software engineering tools and over a decade of working with DevOps principles and tools.
 A few posts from my blog have also been featured in Microsoft Dev blogs.

 Why this blog?

 Earlier in my career, I struggled technically.
 And I knew I wasn’t the first one stumbling over the challenge.
 Still, unfortunately, insufficient technical use cases were available on the internet.
 They were either detailed courses on a product or a skill (Udemy, Pluralsight) or direct answers (StackOverflow).
 Don’t get me wrong, these were lifesavers back then.
 However, I was looking for something in the middle -I did not have the time or desire to go through the entire product.
 At the same time, the tiny code snippets did not satiate my curiosity.

 I wanted a technical article that approached the challenge via a use case -discusses the challenge, discusses the approach, demonstrates the approach, and provides artifacts (link to GitHub repository).
 And that is what you can expect from this blog.

 I categorized these articles under separate menu items so that it’s easy for you to search on –AWS, Terraform, and Azure DevOps.
 Also, you can use the search button too.